 Jennifer joined the Psychology department at City, University of London in December 2019, and teaches on the MSc in Organisational Psychology.
-Her research interests include subjective well-being, individual differences, the impact of social media sites on individuals and society, social comparison, cyberpsychology, mental health and well-being of university students and academics, and academia as a work-place.
+Her research interests include subjective well-being, individual differences, the impact of social media sites on individuals and society, social comparison, cyberpsychology, well-being of university students and academics, and academia as a work-place.

 - PhD Psychology, City, University of London, United Kingdom, Oct 2014 – Jul 2018